 Current Events in Global Cannabis

-During the interview, Lambert spends a few minutes discussing news from various countries and speaks about where he believes we'll see the next big boom in cannabis.
+During the interview, Lambert spends a few minutes discussing news from the global cannabis industry and speaks about where he believes we’ll see the next big boom.

 Although Costa Rica just passed their medical bill a few weeks ago thanks to their president, Lambert believes the biggest noise for the industry’s future is coming out of Europe.